sinedied/articles/articles/azure/serverless-chat/serverless-chat.md

 ---
 title: Build a serverless ChatGPT with RAG using LangChain.js
-published: false
+published: true
-description: AI apps can be complex to build, but with LangChain.js and Serverless technologies, you can create an enterprise chatbot in no time.
-Using PDFs documents as a source of knowledge, we'll show how to build a support chatbot that can answer questions using a RAG (Retrieval-Augmented Generation) pipeline.
+description: 'AI apps can be complex to build, but with LangChain.js and Serverless technologies, you can create an enterprise chatbot in no time.
+Using PDFs documents as a source of knowledge, we''ll show how to build a support chatbot that can answer questions using a RAG (Retrieval-Augmented Generation) pipeline.'
-tags: webdev, javascript, beginners, ai
+tags: 'webdev, javascript, beginners, ai'
 cover_image: ./assets/banner.jpg
+id: 1817665
+date: '2024-04-10T14:55:38Z'
 ---

 We're still at the beginning of exploring what we can do with generative AI, and the field is moving fast, very fast!